|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - Would you like the UCEAP program you select to have an internship component?

-The Advanced Program Search on the UCEAP website is a very helpful way of narrowing down your options.
+The "Build Your Study Abroad" Search on the UCEAP website is a very helpful way of narrowing down your options.
 You can select as many or as few countries and subject areas as you want, your preferred language, time frame, and course level.

 - On the UCEAP website, are “Fall”, “Spring” and “Year” the same as UC Davis dates?